shashi9387/Students-Management-System/README.md

 - The student can be able to view their balance and pay the tuition amount

-- We can see the status of the student, we can see their name, ID, courses enrolled and balance at the end
+- We can see the status of the student, name, ID, courses enrolled and balance at the end